TimeleapLabs/unchained/quickstart.md

   messages.
 - `store` is where the validator stores the data it needs to operate.
 It needs to be writable.
 It's safe to leave it as is.
-- `privateKey` is not used in this release, it can be any string value.
-Leave it as is.
 - `rpc.ethereum`: You need to modify the `ethereum` RPC address to the one of your choice.
 You can find a list of Ethereum RPC nodes on [Chainlist](https://chainlist.org/chain/1)